gaehlerm/SoftwareEngineering/README.md

 This book is still work in progress.
 Feedback is highly welcome.
 Either as a merge request (I have to give you access rights) or directly by email, marco.gaehler@gmx.ch Many small MRs are prefered over one big MR. Feedback can be either about concrete improvements or just some general thoughts.
 As the book has not yet progressed very far, I'm happy about more general feedback.
 Tipos can be fixed later on.

 Oh yeah, and my English could be better... but that will be fixed later on.
+Pearson Germany is interested in publishing this book, unfortunately that would be in German.
+I hope it will at least be published as an ebook in English as well.

 ## Getting started